Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Experiments

-\textbf{Datasets \& F-LNL setups.} The experimental evaluations are conducted on CIFAR-10/100~\cite{krizhevskyLearningMultipleLayers2009} and the real-world label-noise benchmark Clothing1M~\cite{xiaoLearningMassiveNoisy2015} under various F-LNL settings.
-To simulate the label-noise heterogeneity, we first partition the CIFAR10, CIFAR100, and Clothing1M into 100, 100, and 500 FL clients under I.I.D and Non.I.I.D (Dirichlet~\cite{liFederatedLearningNoniid2022}) settings, respectively.
-Then we perform a label-noise synthetic process.
-To be specific, we first introduce $\phi$ to control how many clients obtain label errors.
-Then, we use $\rho_{min}$ and $\rho_{max}$ to bound the a uniform distribution $\mathcal{U}(\rho_{min},\rho_{max})$, where the client-$k$'s label-noise ratio is sampled.
-Apart from the label-noise ratio, the label-noise type~\cite{songLearningNoisyLabels2023}, \textit{i.e.,} symmetric, asymmetric, or a mixture of them, is controlled.
-For instance, the \textit{Mixed} in~\cref{tab:exp-cf10,tab:exp-cf100,tab:exp-ablation-cf10} denotes that the noise type of each client is randomly assigned as either \textit{Sym} or \textit{Asym}.
+\textbf{Datasets \& F-LNL setups.} The experiments are conducted on CIFAR-10/100 and the real-world label-noise benchmark Clothing1M~\citep{xiaoLearningMassiveNoisy2015} under various F-LNL settings.
+To simulate label-noise heterogeneity, we first partition CIFAR-10, CIFAR-100, and Clothing1M into 100, 100, and 500 FL clients under I.I.D. and extreme Dirichlet Non-I.I.D.~\citep{liFederatedLearningNoniid2022} settings, respectively.
+Subsequently, we perform a noisy-label synthesis process.
+Specifically, $\phi$ is introduced to control the proportion of clients affected by noisy labels.
+Next, the parameters $\rho_{min}$ and $\rho_{max}$ are used to bound a uniform distribution $\mathcal{U}(\rho_{min},\rho_{max})$, from which client $k$'s label-noise ratio is sampled.
+In addition to the label-noise ratio, the label-noise type~\citep{songLearningNoisyLabels2023}, \textit{i.e.,} symmetric, asymmetric, or a mixture thereof, is also controlled.
+For instance, the \textit{Mixed} setting in Table~\ref{tab:exp-cf10},~\ref{tab:exp-cf100}, and~\ref{tab:exp-ablation-cf10} denotes that the noise type of each client is randomly assigned as either \textit{Sym} or \textit{Asym}.
+Consequently, I.I.D. and Non-I.I.D. in all tables in this study also denote label-noise heterogeneity and dual heterogeneity involving both label noise and data distribution, respectively.